 - Egg White.
 Beaten egg white transforms in the oven and makes for amazingly crispy sweet potato fries!
 It’s a trick I use to make crunchy, homemade Gluten Free Granola, and when I saw the same idea in a recipe from Run Fast, Eat Slow, I knew I had to try it.

 - Cut the Fries Thinly and Uniformly.
 More details below in “How to Cut Sweet Potato Fries”, but the main thing to know is that you want the fries to be thin.
 It takes some patience, but the thin slices will help them crisp and taste like true fries, versus sweet potato wedges.
 Wedges are delish, but not what we are going for here.

 - Don’t Skimp on the Oil.
 While it’s tempting to cut out the oil to save a few calories, you need it for the sweet potatoes to roast properly without burning.
-Don’t worry—baked sweet potato fries are still very good for you, even with the oil added, especially when compared to fried sweet potato fries like the ones you’d have in a restaurant.

 - Roast at 400 degrees F. After testing a few different oven temperatures, I found 400 degrees F to be the sweet spot to making fries that crisped nicely without burning.